 iii.
-Expectations of Preceptors in the Family Medicine Clinic iv.
-Incomplete Charts
+Expectations of Preceptors in the Family Medicine Clinic:

-- All attending faculty must personally see all Medicare patients, Tricare, Federal BCBS patients and any patient who has a federally sponsored health care insurance. - All attending faculty must be present for all key portions of a procedure regardless of insurance to be able to bill appropriately.
+1. All attending faculty must personally see all Medicare patients, Tricare, Federal BCBS patients and any patient who has a federally sponsored health care insurance.

+2. All attending faculty must be present for all key portions of a procedure regardless of insurance to be able to bill appropriately.